 Our mission is to give you valuable fantasy football advice without bogging you down with tons of meaningless stats.
-Our staff focuses on a few key variables that we think are all you need to understand how to play fantasy football successfully.
-We want you to keep it simple so you can focus the rest of your energy on what's important — enjoying your life and.
-Also, bragging or whining about your fantasy football failures among your friends and family.
-To us, that is what fantasy football is all about.
+Our staff focuses on a few key variables that we think are all you need to understand when it comes to playing fantasy football successfully.
+The rest is all speculation.
+We want you to keep it simple so you can focus the rest of your energy on what's important — your life.

 George founded Fantasy Football Helpers in 2014 after starting it as a blog in 2011.
 He focuses on the running back position and spent time in 2015 scouting running backs as a student at The Scouting Academy, which was taught by former NFL Scout Dan Hatman.

 His understands drafting a quality running back is incredibly important to success in fantasy football.
 He helps you mitigate risk when drafting a running back by avoiding the common pitfalls like injury susceptibility, lack of catching ability, poor offensive line play, certain coaching schemes that stifle a running back's opportunity for carries and salary cap factors. .
 He also helps you understand what to look for when it comes to drafting a running back for your fantasy team.
 He does this through film study to evaluate talent, opportunities in various coaching schemes, injury history research, suspensions, advanced offensive line stats and team salary cap factors.

 Andrew is a co-owner/writer for Fantasy Football Helpers.
 Andrew started playing fantasy football when he was in 7th grade.
 Almost 20 years later, he refined his strategies each year and developed success playing in daily, redraft, best ball, and dynasty fantasy football leagues.
 This year he will focus on pumping out content for each type of league to give those who participate in multiple formats several ways to play.
 He's also the father of two little girls and husband to a beautiful wife.